The information will differ depending on which type of vehicle.

 In general terms, when calculating a Green Slip price for you, an insurer must charge enough to cover the cost of future claims as well as the costs of doing business.
 This is the ‘base cost’ of your premium.

 An insurer may then apply a variety of rating factors that will either increase or reduce the cost of your premium.
 They may consider your age (as the owner or driver), your safety record (the number of at-fault accidents you have been involved in), any demerit points you may have, and your claims history.

 They may also consider your vehicle’s age, where your vehicle is kept, whether your vehicle will be comprehensively insured, and their own risks across the scheme.

 As insurers may apply different rating factors when setting your price, prices between insurers can differ.

-The Fund Levy and GST are always included as part of the premium you pay.
+The Fund Levy and GST are always included as part of the total price you pay.

 Our Green Slip Check makes it quick and easy to compare CTP prices across different insurers.

 The new CTP Green Slip scheme started on 1 December 2017 to make premiums more affordable and better support injured people.